Background pattern

 Package Leaflet: Information for the User

-Escarpilo 800 mg EFG Tablets
+Escarpilo 800 mg tablets EFG

 eslicarbazepine, acetate

-Read this leaflet carefully before you start to take this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not pass it on to others even if their symptoms are the same as yours.
-It may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, talk to your doctor or pharmacist.
-This includes very rare side effects.
-Check the package leaflet for further information.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+See section 4.

 1. What is Escarpilo and what is it used for

-This medication is used:
+This medicine is used:

-• as a single medication (monotherapy) in adult patients with newly diagnosed epilepsy;
+• as the only medicine (monotherapy) in adults with newly diagnosed epilepsy;

 Do not take Escarpilo:

-• if you have a certain type of heart rhythm disorder (second- or third-degree atrioventricular (AV) block).
+• if you have a certain type of heart rhythm disorder (second or third degree atrioventricular (AV) block).

-Warnings and Precautions
+Warnings and precautions

-Consult your doctor or pharmacist before starting this medication.
+Talk to your doctor or pharmacist before you start taking this medicine

-Inform your doctor immediately:
+Tell your doctor immediately:

-• if you experience blisters or peeling of the skin and/or mucous membranes, rash, difficulty swallowing or breathing, swelling of the lips, face, eyelids, throat, or tongue.
-These may be signs of an allergic reaction;
+• if you have blisters or peeling of the skin and/or mucous membranes, rash, problems swallowing or breathing, swelling of the lips, face, eyelids, throat, or tongue.
+These could be signs of an allergic reaction;

-Inform your doctor:
+Tell your doctor:

-• if you are taking any medication that may cause an abnormality in the ECG (electrocardiogram) called prolonged PR interval.
-If you are unsure whether the medications you are taking may cause this effect, discuss it with your doctor;
+• if you are taking any medicine that may cause an abnormality in the ECG (electrocardiogram) called prolonged PR interval.
+If you are not sure if the medicines you are taking may cause this effect, talk to your doctor;

-Be extra careful with this medication
+Be extra careful with this medicine

 Children

-Other Medications and Escarpilo
+Other medicines and Escarpilo

-• rosuvastatin, a medication used to reduce cholesterol levels;
+• rosuvastatin, a medicine used to lower cholesterol levels;

 • the anticoagulant warfarin;